 Koryphae Founder Daniela Caine

-Read Danielas journal to gain more insights on her personal journey
+Read Daniela's journal to gain more insights into her personal journey

-I love Danielas philosophy around her designs, her materials and her purpose for this collection, Here she talks about the materials which is a key component of the brand:
+I love Daniela's philosophy around her designs, her materials, and her purpose for this collection, Here she talks about the materials which are a key component of the brand:

 We are designing our clothing with intention and care and prioritize natural, recycled, and organic fibers.
 We don’t use petroleum-derived synthetics, fur, or wool from mulesed sheep.
-We design with the end in mind, meaning that once our garments are no longer in the wear cycle, they will bio-degrade with a few small adjustments.
-The majority of our fabrics are woven on hand-looms by artisan communities preserving indigenous traditions and skills handed down for generations.
+We design with the end in mind, meaning that once our garments are no longer in the wear cycle, they will bio-degrade with a few minor adjustments.
+The majority of our fabrics are woven on hand looms by artisan communities preserving indigenous traditions and skills handed down for generations.

 Cotton + org.
 Cotton